Research

 Publications

-Does vocational training help reduce structural imbalances in the labor market?
-We construct a new measure of the skills gap between occupations by fine-tuning a language model on a large sample of job offers.
-Using this measure, we show that the difference in return to employment between trained and untrained workers is driven by reallocations to occupations that are far removed in terms of skills from the last job held.
-From a purely reallocative perspective, however, the difference in return to employment linked to vocational training does not appear to be driven by more redirections to occupations in high demand.
+Does vocational training help correct structural imbalances in the labour market?
+We propose a new measure of the skills distance between occupations, obtained by fine-tuning a large language model on a sample of job offers.
+Using this method, we demonstrate that the “return to employment” differential between jobseekers with and without training is driven by a reallocation of workers towards occupations that are very different from their previous posts in terms of the skills required.
+From a purely reallocative perspective, however, the return to employment differential associated with vocational training does not appear to be driven by more jobseekers moving to occupations where employers are struggling to recruit.

 Working papers